1846 Fort: The Fur Trading Era

 Visitors wishing to ride again must wait in line for their turn.
 Children under 12 are not permitted to ride alone.

-Rules and Regulations: Riders must be no taller than the bar to ride.
-Riders must be able to sit upright without assistance.
-Rides are provided on a first-come first-served basis.
+Rules and Regulations: Riders must be no taller than 48″ tall and must be able to sit upright without assistance.
+Rides are provided on a first-come-first-served basis.
 Riders and spectators must follow the instructions of the Pony Handlers at all times.